rskidmore1/meetup-clone/designdoc.md

 ### Database

 - todo: Should I just use MongoDB because I'm already learning it?
 - todo: MySQL: does this use case fit this?
+  - Answer: It can be used for this.
 - todo: MongoDB: does this use case fit this?
+  - Answer: Aggregating all the events on the home page is good use case.
+- todo: What does meetup actually use?
+  - Answer: MySQL.
+I think its just because the company is old.

 - todo: Redis:
   - Can that help it laod faster?
   - How much work will it be?
-- todo: What does meetup actually use?